websharp/magento2-force-login/README.md

-# Force Frontend Customer Login Module for Magento2
+# Force Login for Magento2

-The *Force Frontend Customer Login* Module for **Magento2** redirects a storefront visitor to the Magento2 Frontend login page, if the visitor is not logged in.
-It is possible to configure the whitelisted urls to add custom definitions.
+The *Force Login* Module for **Magento2** redirects a storefront visitor to the store's login page, if the visitor is not logged in.
+It is possible to configure some whitelisted urls to allow explicit pages to be accessable by visitors.

 ## Use Case